Professional Advice for Recovering NAS Raidon SafeTANK GT5640-B31 Data from RAID Arrays

 Yes, improper configuration of network settings or IP addresses can potentially result in data loss on NAS Raidon SafeTANK GT5640-B31 devices.
 If the network settings or IP addresses are not properly configured, it can lead to connectivity issues, making the NAS inaccessible or causing data corruption.
 Additionally, if the NAS is connected to a different network or IP address, it may not be able to communicate with the devices or systems it needs to, resulting in data loss.
 It is important to ensure that network settings and IP addresses are correctly configured to avoid any potential data loss or connectivity problems.

-Although NAS SafeTANK GT5640-B31 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SafeTANK GT5640-B31 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view